give-me/vpn/README.md

-NordVPN Gateway is a tool which turns your server into a gateway where NordVPN connection is placed behind different channels, like standalone [Shadowsocks](https://shadowsocks.org/), [Outline](https://getoutline.org/) and/or [Cloudflare for Teams](https://www.cloudflare.com/teams/).
+NordVPN Gateway is a tool which turns your server into a gateway where NordVPN connection is placed behind different channels, like standalone [Shadowsocks](https://shadowsocks.org/), [Outline](https://getoutline.org/) and/or [Cloudflare Zero Trust](https://www.cloudflare.com/zero-trust/).
 It is useful when you cannot access [NordVPN](https://nordvpn.com/) directly or do not have a stable connection, but you do love their great protection including hiding your IP address and other cool features.